To Learn More about the Falcon Prevent Free Trial, visit the FAQ page here.

-- Indicators of Attack (IOAs): Falcon Prevent uses IOAs to identify threats based on behavior.
+- Indicators of Attack (IOAs): Falcon Prevent uses IOAs to identify threats based on behavior, regardless of malware or tools used.
 Understanding the sequences of malicious behavior allows Falcon Prevent to stop attacks that go beyond malware.
-Examples include protection against lateral movement, webshell attacks and fileless ransomware variants.
+Examples include protection against lateral movement, webshell attacks and fileless attacks.

 - Exploit protection: Falcon Prevent includes exploitation protection to harden systems against attempts to exploit vulnerable applications (e.g. Adobe Flash, Java and Microsoft Silverlight).

 - Threat intelligence integration: Events can be contextualized by integrated threat intelligence, providing details on the attributed adversary and any other information known about the attack.

 Malware-free attacks are attacks that evade detection by eliminating, or drastically limiting, storing binaries on disk.
 In the past, malware attacks typically involved use of malicious program files that can do harm when executed.
 As a result, security programs were built to scan files and detect if they were malware or not.
 But in order to evade such scans, adversaries created attack techniques that don’t use files on disk.
 They can, for example, hijack a perfectly non-malicious program and get it to send malicious commands directly into the memory of the system.
 These techniques evade legacy security solutions and any security products focused solely on detecting malware.